-The test for capacity to execute a valid will is based in case law is:
+The test for testamentary capacity is based in case law and includes:

-Be able to comprehend and appreciate the claims to which they ought to give effect.
+Being able to comprehend and appreciate the claims involved.

 Having no disorder of the mind that perverts your sense of right, or prevents you exercising your natural faculties when it comes to making or amending your will.